Taco Pizza Recipe

 Ingredients

-- 1.5 Tablespoons homemade taco seasoning – from my site (or use store bought)
+• 1/3 cup homemade pizza sauce – from my site (or use store bought)

 Instructions

-- Add toppings.
-Spoon taco sauce on top of dough.
-Add prepared taco meat and sautéed peppers and onions.
-Add tomatoes and top with cheese.
+• Add toppings.
+Spoon pizza sauce on top of the dough.
+Drizzle with honey.
+Add prepared breakfast meat.
+Top with cheese.

-- Cook pizza.
+• Cook pizza.
 Cook pizza until crust is golden brown on the bottom and cheese is melted.
 This will take approximately 15 minutes in the oven or 8-10 minutes on the grill.
-Serve with extra taco sauce, shredded lettuce, and some sour cream.
+Serve with extra honey.
 Enjoy!

 Oh yes, same here!
 I’m glad you’re going to give it a try, Bay!